theaussiepom/kiosk-retropie/README.md

 Most of the time it boots straight into a full-screen Chromium kiosk, but you can drop into RetroPie on demand with a controller button press.

-It’s built to be boring in the best way: predictable boots, clean mode switching, sensible failover, and local saves that still work even when networking (or NFS/MQTT) isn’t behaving.
+It’s built to be dependable: predictable boots, clean mode switching, sensible failover, and local saves that still work even when networking (or NFS/MQTT) isn’t behaving.

 ## Quick start (dev + CI)